What is Brazing? – its Diagram, Types, & How it Works

 After that, in a procedure called wetting, it pours over the base metal and cools to fuse the work parts together.
 The ability to combine metals—either the same or different—with significant strength is one of brazing’s main benefits.

 Cleaning methods include chemical and abrasive or mechanical cleaning, with mechanical cleaning requiring proper surface roughness to ensure wetting on rough surfaces is more readily occurring.
-Joint strength is also significantly influenced by surface cleanliness.
+Surface cleanliness also significantly influences joint strength.

 Diagram